 Key components of Rocket.Chat microservices

 Rocket.Chat’s microservices architecture consists of several components, each focusing on a specific feature.
 These components work together to form a fully operational Rocket.Chat workspace.
-Here are the key components:
+These key components are:

 authorization (